mubeen-nawaz/Deep_Learning_Based_DDoS_Attack_Detection/README.md

 - The detection threshold (`avg_prob > 0.85` over the last 10 packets) is tuned for the demo and may need adjustment for other environments or datasets.
 - Capturing live traffic typically requires elevated/administrator privileges.

-## License

-No license specified.
-Add a `LICENSE` file if you intend to share or reuse this code.